Electric Scooter Hire Tenerife – Your 2023 Guide

 Once you’ve got one, follow the instructions on the app and get riding.
 I recommend reading their specific rules before setting off.
 Most are self-explanatory and I’ll cover those next, but Hopp has a few special rules about where not to leave their e-scooters once you’re finished and could fine you if you break them.
 You can find the info on the app.

-LINK – Another great scooter-sharing app in Tenerife
+LINKAnother great scooter-sharing app

 Back in January 2023, there was only Hopp when it came to electric scooter-sharing apps in Tenerife.
-Now, in September, there’s another e-scooter app on the island.
+Now, in December, there’s another e-scooter app on the island.
 LINK, or to give it its full name: Superpedestrian LINK Scooters, works pretty much identically to Hopp.
 Just download the app, top up your e-wallet, find a scooter, scan it and get riding.

 You can download the LINK app for either Apple or Android on their website.